Hire Expert Data Engineers

 Your interview process should be done in stages.
 You don’t have time to spend hours interviewing every candidate and should try to weed out unqualified or unsuitable candidates as quickly as possible.
 A good process for interviewing data engineers will look something like this:

-• Basic screening stage – Finding the candidates who meet the minimum experience and qualification requirements
+• Basic screening stage – Finding the candidates who meet the minimum experience and qualification requirements.

-• Phone screening interview – More in-depth test of technical skills including programming
+• Phone screening interview – More in-depth test of technical skills, including programming.

 Step 1: Basic screening stage